textpattern/textpattern.github.io/brand/user-docs-guide.md

 If you have multiple notes in a given section, continue the same way, making sure notes are in the order as they are first marked in text.
 Not because they have to be that way (Kramdown will render the correct order automatically), but because it’s logical convention, and it makes it easier for collaborators to follow.

-[^notes]: While many markup languages, like Markdown, Kramdown, Textile, and so on call their notes functionality ‘footnotes’, it’s a misnomer, because what they really create are *endnotes*.
+[^notes]: While many markup languages, like Markdown, Kramdown, Textile, and so on call their notes functionality 'footnotes’, it’s a misnomer, because what they really create are *endnotes*.
 Every English style manual, like the one we use, will explain it.
 The *foot-* and *end-* prefixes merely indicate *where* the notes are placed in published material, regardless of medium.
-The style manuals also refer to both types more generally as ‘notes’.
+The style manuals also refer to both types more generally as 'notes’.
 So if you can’t be specific, be general.

 ### Tables